generative-intelligence-lab/modelverse/README.md

  [**Website**](https://modelverse.cs.cmu.edu/) | [**Project**](https://generative-intelligence-lab.github.io/modelverse/) | [**Paper**](https://arxiv.org/abs/2210.03116) | [**Youtube**](https://youtu.be/smm0t81st_w) | [**Discord**](https://discord.gg/4ARdnzDD)

-### The PyTorch of model search algorithm will be coming soon!
+### The PyTorch code of model search algorithm will be coming soon!

  [Modelverse](https://modelverse.cs.cmu.edu/) is a model sharing and search platform that contains a diverse set of deep generative models such as GANs, diffusion models, and autoregressive models.
 This platform allows users to find, share, and study deep generative models more easily.<br>